Deshaun Watson starts for Browns in preseason, appeal decision still to come

 - Deshaun WatsonLiveTodayTomorrowvs--|

-Watson starts for Browns in preseason, makes first public apology originally appeared on NBC Sports Washington
+Watson starts for Browns in preseason, makes first public apology originally appeared on NBC Sports Chicago

 Deshaun Watson took the field tonight in an NFL game – albeit a preseason one – for the first time since Week 17 of the 2020 season.